-\begin{enumerate} \item In our fiducial model, we enable the modifications made to the chemical composition in \autoref{sec:how_the_varacc_works}. \item In our non-variable composition accretion model, we disable the modifications and set the abundance of the accreted material to the next-to-surface abundances of the star. \item When core helium burning concludes in the donor, we take the output of both accretor models, readjust the timestep to 10 per cent of the thermal timescale of the star, and evolve them as single stars. \end{enumerate}
+\begin{enumerate} \item In our fiducial model, we enable the VCA as detailed in \Cref{sec:how_the_varacc_works}. \item In our NVCA model, we disable the modifications and set the abundance of the accreted material to the surface abundance of the accretor. \item In order to ascertain the long-term effect that thermohaline mixing may have, when core helium burning concludes in the donor, we take the accretor model from (i), remove the donors, readjust the time step to 10~per~cent of the thermal time-scale of the star, and evolve them as single stars. \end{enumerate}

-This approach to single-star evolution allows us to ``stitch'' together two sets of models into one continuous path on, say, a HR diagram with minimal discontinuity.
+This approach allows us to determine the influence of the end state of the model by reference to single-star evolutionary tracks, which can be compared by their tracks on the HR diagram.